Triamec/GearUp/README.md

 ## Hardware configuration adjustment

-The file GearUpTamConfiguration.xml must be replaced by one appropriate for your particular hardware environment.
+The file GearUp.TAMcfg must be replaced by one appropriate for your particular hardware environment.

 It is recommended to use the TAM system explorer (part of the TAM Software) as a convenient way to create your configuration file.
 With the TAM system explorer, you can
-- Boot and identify your system;
+- Boot and identify your system
-- Manipulate the register values of your drives;
+- Manipulate the register values of your drives
-- Save the TAM configuration as an XML file.
+- Save the TAM configuration as GearUp.TAMcfg and replace the existing default GearUp.TAMcfg

 It is clear that the adjustment of register values is a major task and requires understanding of motion control.
 Please contact Triamec if you need further assistance with this setup procedure.
 For this "Gear Up!" program, a working TAM configuration file is a prerequisite.

-As an alternative to replacing the content of the existing GearUpTamConfiguration.xml, you can
+As an alternative to replacing the existing GearUp.TAMcfg or its content, you can
 - add your own TAM configuration file to the GearUp project,
 - make sure its "Copy to Output Directory" property is set to "Copy if newer", and
 - change the application setting "TamConfigurationPath" to the name of your file.